How Much Are Most Car Accident Settlements?

 Assignment Of Fault

 You might wonder, “Can I still get a settlement if the crash was partly my fault?”
 The short answer is yes, but it depends on where the accident happened.
-Different states follow different rules about fault, affecting how much money you can get after a car collision.
+Different states follow different rules about fault, affecting how much money you can pursue after a car collision.

 Some cases aren’t black and white.
 When both drivers share blame, insurance companies often argue over who caused what.
 It can lead to smaller settlements, especially if they try to place more blame on you.
 In California, for example, the law follows pure comparative negligence.
 That means if you were partly at fault, your settlement gets reduced by the percentage of fault assigned to you.
+Experienced car accident lawyers can help navigate these disputes and protect your rights throughout the claims process.

 Insurance Coverage